justinmahar/netlify-domain-redirector/README.md

 # Netlify Redirector

-This is a simple React app that redirects any domain to another URL via Netlify.
+This is a simple React app that redirects any domain to another URL via Netlify, including preservation of links, should you want.

 It's quick, easy, and painless.
+It's also highly configurable.
 Just follow the steps below.

 ## Demo